There’s nothing quite like brass when it comes to classing up your kitchen!

 It doesn’t have as good a reputation for reliability, either, though it’s certainly better than average.

 For a budget pick, it’s expensive.
 That comes with the territory, sadly.
 While it’s easy to find a good stainless model for under $200, you’ll easily pay $250+ for a decent brass fixture.

 This one doesn’t have a magnetic sprayer lock.
-It isn’t droopy, at least not in our experience, but it’s definitely less reassuring than the Delta models below.
+It isn’t droopy, at least not in our experience, but it’s definitely less reassuring than the Delta models mentioned in this review.

 The Delta Trinsic is the best brass faucet on the market right now, as far as we’re concerned.
 It fits well with most contemporary decor and is a real example to the rest of the market with its stellar build quality and function.
 Just don’t try to make it work in very traditional decor settings.
 We don’t suggest the touch-on version, either, unless you’re going to get at third-party warranty.

 If you can afford to spend more, we think the Delta Cassidy is a better choice with a similar look.
 The Delta Cassidy is our top brass recommendation for those who are after a more traditional look and feel in the kitchen.
 Sure, it’s not technically a “brass” finish, but it’s made from nearly all brass components and the light bronze finish is brassy enough for us!

 The Kohler is the best option if you’re looking for brass on a budget.
 It’s simple, sturdy, and bright–everything you want from a brass fixture.
 However, it’s not going to work well with any kind of modern decor styles.
 This one’s quite traditional.
 It’s not as well-made as our pricier picks, either, and it doesn’t offer as much room to work.